Data-Science-for-Linguists-2022/Latin-Indirect-Speech/final_report.md

 One potential avenue of further research could be to look at Medieval Latin as well.
 Since many Medieval Latin authors were speakers of (usually seldom-written) Romance languages, their Latin may show influence from their native language, allowing this shift to be traced beyond the 5th century.
-However, there would be the challenge of finding an annotated Medieval corpus, as I would be unable to do the annotation myself.
+However, there would be the challenge of finding an annotated Medieval corpus, as I would be unable to do the annotation myself, as well as the downside that it would no longer reflect the Latin of native speakers.